 Finally, remember that to embrace changes, we need to be able to adapt.
 We cannot expect the same rules or actions to be applicable across the vast changes that we are experiencing today.
 Life is calling on each of us to move into a place of wisdom within ourselves; not judging or overthinking, but compassion, vulnerability, quiet strength, and community.

-If you feel that you would like some professional emotional support during these unsettling times, please contact us on 020 8673 4545 to talk to one of our lovely reception team or email [email protected].
+If you feel that you would like some professional emotional support during these unsettling times, please contact us on 020 8673 4545 to talk to one of our lovely Front of House team or email [email protected].
 We have telephone and online video appointments seven days a week, with low-cost options as well.